Definition of Synecdoche

 Rested the broad bright Sun”

-The “western wave” is a synecdoche as it refers to the see by the name of its part i.e. wave.
+The “western wave” is a synecdoche as it refers to the sea by the name of one of its parts i.e. wave.

 “O no!
 It is an ever-fixed mark